Kenneth Heredia, Management and Program Analyst

 Rosalind Bailey, Equal Employment Specialist

-Ms. Rosalind Bailey is the Equal Employment Specialist for the Office of Workplace Diversity (OWD).
-Ms. Bailey serves as the liaison for OWD in the area of Diversity & Inclusion and manages all the special emphasis programs.
-Ms. Bailey has been with the Commission for over 25 years and with OWD for 18 years.
+Rosalind Bailey is an Equal Employment Opportunity Specialist in the Office of Workplace Diversity (OWD).
+Ms. Bailey serves as a liaison in the areas of Diversity & Inclusion, as well as, manages the special emphasis program.
+She entered the Federal service through the Cooperative Work/Study program with Northwestern High School in Hyattsville, Maryland June of 1992.

 Jedidiah Gibson, Attorney Advisor